 Secondly, how in the world did Finn find his way through the desolate Jakku wasteland after crashing on the hot planet and end up in the same location as Rey and BB-8?
 Oh, I know, the Force!
 It’s clear as day.
 He could’ve gone in any direction, he could’ve ended up anywhere, but coincidentally he found his way to Niima Outpost.
 If that doesn’t sound like the happenings of someone with the Force I don’t know what to say.
 Here’s more proof.

-In both the Tie Fighter and the Millenium Falcon Finn didn’t exactly know how to use a gun on a ship but he learned the controls quickly in both instances and helped to aid his friends, Poe and Rey.
+In both the Tie Fighter and the Millenium Falcon Finn didn’t exactly know how to use the guns on those ships but he learned the controls quickly in both instances and helped to aid his friends, Poe and Rey.
 Individuals with the Force adapt to situations quicker than those without the mystical power.
 Take Rey for example.
 She had never piloted a ship before but she flew the Millenium Falcon like someone who was born flying the iconic vessel.
 And doesn’t she have the Force?
 Yes.
 So there goes another clue that Finn has the Force.

-And finally, a Star Wars theorist helped open my eyes about the scene and the importance it means to Finn’s strength with the Force and this is what it was.
-When Finn was just about to leave Maz’s planet with the pirates he heard screaming and looked towards the sky where he saw the StarKiller Base’s beam racing through space.
+And finally, a Star Wars theorist helped open my eyes about this scene and the importance it means to Finn’s strength with the Force and this is what it was.
+When Finn was just about to leave Maz’s planet with the pirates he heard screaming and looked towards the sky where he saw the StarKiller Base’s death beam racing through space.
 Now for the longest time I thought the screaming was from spectators seeing the beam along with him but in fact at that moment he was the only one who saw the beam.
-The screams he was hearing was from those in the Hosnian Prime about to die.
+That means the screams he was hearing was from those in the Hosnian Prime about to die.
 Sounds familiar?

 Obi-Wan Kenobi, a Jedi, experienced the same thing when he sensed the deaths of millions of people as the Death Star annihilated Alderaan.
 Finn sensed their peril across thousands of star systems just like Obi-Wan did!
 Is there any more proof needed that reveals Finn has the Force?
 Uh, I don’t think so.